zacklatade/Program-Manager-Toolkit/README.md

 # Program Manager Toolkit

 Welcome to Program Manager Toolkit!
-We hope this guide will be your reference for questions / learning related to the tools and systems you will be using during your year.
+We hope this guide will be your reference for questions / learning related to the tools and systems you will be using throughout the year.

 If you have any additional questions, please check out the [FAQ](faq.md) or [Submit a Help Desk Ticket](https://cityyear.sharepoint.com/teams/lax/SitePages/CYLA%20Help%20Desk.aspx).